Intelligent-Instruments-Lab/iil.is/src/routes/news/internships-jan-2023.md

 alt="A young woman sitting in a sofa with a laptop, surrounded by yellow and blue shelves" caption="Sigga was in intern at the IIL last summer"/>

-Through our collaboration with HÍ, you can receive credits for project-based modules, as HÍ computer science student Sigríður Birna Matthíasdóttir did this year working on AI voice synthesis and interactive machine learning: https://iil.is/news/sigga_summer
+Through our collaboration with the Icelandic universities, you can receive credits for project-based modules.

+As HÍ computer science student Sigríður Birna Matthíasdóttir did this year working on AI voice synthesis and interactive machine learning: https://iil.is/news/sigga_summer

 If you are not able to take such a module, but are interested in working with us next summer instead, we are open to supporting applications for Rannís Icelandic Student Innovation Fund: https://en.rannis.is/funding/research/icelandic-student-innovation-fund/

-See for example Robin Morabito, who spent the summer with us designing interactive sonifications of Icelandic seismology data: https://iil.is/news/robin
+See for example Robin Morabito, an Iceland University of the Arts student, who spent the summer with us designing interactive sonifications of Icelandic seismology data: https://iil.is/news/robin

 Contact Prof Thor Magnusson about this: thor.magnusson@lhi.is